Deaconlakes/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task on if,else and while on c programming
+task on if,else and while on c programming low level